They’re VERY different!

 #4 Time to completion

-Phd In the UK (and rest of Europe) are of 3 to 4 years duration.
-In the US, a PhD may take up to 5 to 6 years.
+PhD programs in the UK (and rest of Europe) take around 3 to 4 years to complete.
+In the US, a PhD may take up to 5 or 6 years.

-After a PhD in the UK, students are expected to go for postdoc.
-After a PhD in the US, more students go directly from graduation to academia or research jobs without a postdoc.
+After a PhD in the UK, students generally go on to their postdoctoral research.
+After a PhD in the US, students tend to go directly from graduation to academia or research jobs without a postdoc.

-In many UK (and European) universities, there are firm guidelines on just how long a PhD takes and those are more important than individual decisions by a student’s advisors.
-In comparison, in the US, some students simply fly through their PhD in 3 years as they did some amazing research whereas other students slowly slog through 8 to 10 years of PhD as they were slow in producing research output.
+In many UK (and European) universities, there are firm guidelines on just how long a PhD takes and those are more important than individual decisions by a student’s advisers.
+In comparison, in the US, some students can fly through their PhD in 3 years with tremendous amounts of research, while others can take as long as 8 to 10 years to complete their PhD.

 There are different systems within Europe.

-In Sweden and other Scandinavian countries, a PhD takes 4 to 5 years and include additional teaching duties.
+In Sweden and other Scandinavian countries, a PhD takes 4 to 5 years and includes additional teaching duties.
 Students in these schools are considered as employees.
-They receive monthly salaries which are comparable to graduate students earning from industry and are taxable.
-A PhD students is allowed to either present or attend at least one conference anywhere in the world, expenses for which are taken care of by the research group.
+They receive monthly salaries which are comparable to the salaries earned by graduate students working in various industries and are taxable as well.
+A PhD student is allowed to either present or attend at least one conference anywhere in the world, expenses for which are taken care of by the research group.

-In Germany, a 4 years PhD is considered too long and funding might not be available after first three years of the PhD program.
+In Germany, a 4-year PhD is considered too long and funding might not be available after the first three years of the PhD program.